content row

 Over four sessions, graduate students will explore habits, skills, and mindsets that support their well-being and productivity while working on long projects, and they will have dedicated time to write alongside peers in a supportive environment.
 This program is ideal for graduate students who are working on a long writing project, such as a thesis, dissertation, or publication.

 Students can participate either in person, in the University Writing Studio (RBD Library 2056), or virtually, and are expected to attend all four sessions.
-Sessions will be held on the following dates from 11:00 a.m. - 1:00 p.m.: May 22, May 29, June 5, and June 12.
+Sessions will be held from 11:00 a.m. to 1:00 p.m. on February 25, March 4, March 18, and March 25.

-Please complete the WriteFest registration form by May 20.
+Please complete the WriteFest registration survey by February 23

 Decorative Photo

-Please complete this survey by September 5 to register for the program.
+Please complete the Graduate Studio survey to register for the program.

 Graduate Writing Partners

-This program pairs graduate students with a graduate peer consultant for a semester’s worth of one-on-one writing appointments.
+This program pairs graduate students with a graduate writing consultant for a semester’s worth of one-on-one writing appointments.
 Participants will attend two hours of standing appointments each week for the entire semester.
-Attendance can be in-person or virtual.
+Attendance can be in person or virtual.
 To be eligible for this program, you must have an advisor/professor who is willing to submit a recommendation.